nschonni/cordova-docs/articles/tutorial-cordova-5/cordova-security-overview.md

 In brief, here are the general reccomendations we will cover in more detail.

 1. **Cordova platform and app security:** Use up to date versions of Cordova and its plugins, use the Crosswalk plugin for Android, set a strict Content Security Policy and tightly manage your whitelists, enable "local mode" for Windows 10, use the Microsoft Intune App SDK to lock down device features when feasible.
-2. **Local Storage:** Encrypt secure data using Web Crypto not a JavaScript based security implementation, avoid storing unencrypted secrets/tokens in local storage or files, use the Microsoft Intune App SDK to secure data when feasible, consider security related community plugins for secnarios where these do not fulfill your needs.
+2. **Locally Stored Data:** Encrypt secure data using Web Crypto not a JavaScript based security implementation, avoid storing unencrypted secrets/tokens in local storage or files, use the Microsoft Intune App SDK to secure data when feasible, consider security related community plugins for secnarios where these do not fulfill your needs.
 3. **Authentication/Authorization:** Use the ADAL plugin when authenticating against Active Directory, use Azure App Service for social authentication, avoid storing unencrypted secrets/tokens in local storage or files, use the Intune App SDK to force authentication via a policy when appropriate, consider community plugins where these do not fulfill your needs.
 4. **Secure Data in Motion:** Always use SSL, pass your client authentication token in all calls and validate on the server, use Azure App Service to accellerate this process, consider the cordova-http plugin if certificate pinning is required.
 5. **Prevent/Detect Issues:** Store remote data in a secure environment like Azure, consider products like Trend Micro Azure Deep Security, implement a MDM solution like Intune, consider Intune MAM for policy driven control at the app level along with jailbreak detection, malware dection, and more even when using another MDM solution, use a source code scanning product.